 The District reports decreases in net position that relate to future periods as deferred outflows of resources in a separate section of its government-wide statement of net position.
-Deferred outflows of resources reported in this year's financial statements relate to the District's pension plan and OPEB plan and include (1) contributions made to the District's pension plan and OPEB plan between the measurement date of the net pension liability and the net OPEB liability and the end of the District's fiscal year, (2) differences between the expected and actual experience, (3) changes in assumptions, and (4) changes in the proportionate share of the District's contributions to the pension fund and OPEB fund.
+Deferred outflows of resources reported in this year's financial statements relate to the District's pension plan and OPEB plan and include (1) contributions made to the District's pension plan and OPEB plan between the measurement date of the net pension liability and the end of the District's fiscal year, (2) differences between the expected and actual experience, (3) changes in assumptions, (4) difference between projected and actual earnings on plan investments and (5) changes in the proportionate share of the District's contributions to the pension fund and OPEB fund.
 The deferred amount related to the differences between expected and actual experience, changes in the proportionate share of the District's contributions to the pension fund and OPEB fund, and changes of assumptions in the pension fund and OPEB fund will be recognized over a closed period equal to the average of the expected remaining service lives of all employees participating in the plan.
+The deferred amount related to the difference between projected and actual earnings on plan investments will be recognized over a closed five-year period beginning in the current reporting period.
 Deferred outflows for pension and OPEB contributions will be recognized in the subsequent fiscal year.
 No deferred outflows of resources affect the governmental funds financial statements in the current year.